merely-useful/py-rse/index.md

 ## A Job Control File {#config-job-file}

-The final option---the one we will actually adopt in this case--- is to pass a YAML file full of Matplotlib parameters to `plotcounts.py`.\index{configuration!file}
+The final option for configuring our plots---the one we will actually adopt in this case--- is to pass a YAML file full of Matplotlib parameters to `plotcounts.py`.\index{configuration!file}
 First,
 we save the parameters we want to change in a file inside our project directory.